 WordPress search results are empty after installing a theme.

-- Are you seeing a 404 result or “no results found” page when you search for anything?
+- Do you see a 404 result or “no results found” page when you search for anything?

 - Did you install a new theme recently?